-Students who are selected for MISIP 2018 will spend 8-10 weeks gaining invaluable work and cultural experiences outside of the U.S.
+Students who are selected for MISIP 2020 will spend 9-10 weeks (approx. May 25- August 7) gaining invaluable work and cultural experiences outside of the U.S.

-Students selected to participate in the program will be provided a stipend (approx. $3500), which will be used to cover their economy class air ticket, rent for reasonable and secure housing, and meals.
-MISIP interns will NOT be required to enroll in a USC class, nor will USC charge any fees, other than International Insurance (no program fees).
+Students will be provided a stipend (approx. $3700), which will be used to cover their expenses (air ticket, rent for reasonable, safe and secure housing, and meals).
+MISIP interns will NOT be required to enroll in a USC class, nor will USC charge any fees, other than International Insurance (there are no program fees).

 Students will NOT be able to select the industry in which they will intern nor the company for whom they will work.
 The committee will do their best to match students to areas of interest, but cannot make any guarantees.

-During the global financial crash, Indonesia’s dynamic economy had been growing at around 7% per year and did so again in 2014, and continues to be one of the strongerst performers in the region.
 Indonesia is a flourishing democracy and has the world’s largest Muslim population.
-During his November 2010 visit to Jakarta, President Obama and Indonesian President Yudhoyono launched the “U.S.-Indonesia Comprehensive Partnership” to accelerate and strengthen U.S.-Indonesian relations.
-As part of Indonesia’s new efforts to expand its cultural and business relations with Americans, Indonesia sponsored a float in the 2012 Tournament of Roses Parade.
+During his November 2010 visit to Jakarta, President Obama and Indonesian President Yudhoyono launched the “U.S.-Indonesia Comprehensive Partnership” to accelerate and strengthen U.S.-Indonesian relations. the MISIP program is an outgrowth of that partnership.

-The U.S. Indonesia Foundation (USINDO) www.usindo.org , the American Indonesian Chamber of Commerce (AICC) www.aiccusa.org and the Institute for International Education (IIE) www.iie.org are important organizations for promoting U.S.-Indonesia relations, which have provided assistance to launch the 2011 Marshall Indonesia Summer Internship Program, and will continue their support for 2018.
-Their webistes are excellent sources of information on Indonesia and on multiple aspects of U.S.-Indonesian relations.
+The U.S. Indonesia Foundation (USINDO) www.usindo.org , the American Indonesian Chamber of Commerce (AICC) www.aiccusa.org and the Institute for International Education (IIE) www.iie.org are important organizations for promoting U.S.-Indonesia relations, which have provided assistance to launch the 2011 Marshall Indonesia Summer Internship Program, and will continue their support for 2019.
+Their websites are excellent sources of information on Indonesia and on multiple aspects of U.S.-Indonesian relations.

-One of the fastest growing economies in the world (5% in 2015) over the past decade, Thailand has moved from regional to world economic power, as well as building a reputation as a producer of low-cost but high-quality goods and services.
+Thailand is the 8th largest economy in Asia, as well as one of the fastest growing economies in the world (4.1% in 2018 and projected to be over 4% in 2019) over the past decade, Thailand has moved from regional to world economic power, as well as building a reputation as a producer of low-cost but high-quality goods and services.
 Drawing on the strength of the economy in textiles, automobile manufacturing, electronics, and tourism (including the growing trend of medical-tourism due to Thailand’s world-class medical facilities), Thailand enjoys a high level of foreign investment and consumer confidence.
-Unemployment currently stands at 1.9% (as of 06/2016), and was estimated to fall to 1% by the year 2018.
+Unemployment currently stands at .9% (as of 10/2019), and was estimated to fall to remain below 1% for 2020.
 Therefore Thailand has one of the lowest unemployment rates in the world.

 The USC Thailand Alumni Association will help participants find housing in a safe and secure section of Bangkok, as well as provide placements in a variety of industries and companies.
 Bangkok is one of the largest and safest cities in the world, boasting world-class shopping, restaurants, hotels and entertainment.

 Upon admission into the program, the selection committee will ask students to outline the industry and type of position they are interested in, and the committee will attempt to place the student accordingly.
+As placements are with alumni and companies owned by alumni, the company options and fields are limited.
 Unfortunately students will NOT be guaranteed placement into the industry of their choosing nor the company for whom they will work.
 The committee will do their best to match students to areas of interest, and with companies which will meet those interests.
 Students will be placed with companies who have strong connections to USC and the Trojan Family.